The Genetics Podcast

 -

 Join us as we welcome back Dr. Veera Rajagopal, a discovery scientist at Regeneron with an interest in human genetics and drug target discovery in neuroscience and psychiatry.
-If you’re a regular listener of The Genetics Podcast, you are likely famil… -
+If you’re a regular listener, you may be familiar with Veera’s quarterly a… -